mabd314/mazing_web_backend/README.md

 ## How to play
 #### Note: You "choose" a certain command [COMMAND] by writing the name of command "COMMAND_NAME" in the console and clicking enter.

-- When the map is chosen, your character starts in a certain room, with a certain amount of gold and certain orientation direction.
+- When the map is chosen, your character starts in a certain room, with a certain amount of gold and a certain orientation direction.
 - Each room is defined as a block, with 4 surrounding walls, each wall could be empty, or have one of the 5 wall objects (seller,chest,door,painting,mirror).
 - Chests and doors could be locked, and if they are, you could open them with their corresponding keys.
 - Chests could have keys, flashlights and gold.
-- Sellers buy and sell certain item for a certain amount of gold.
+- Sellers buy and sell certain items for a certain amount of gold.
 - A painting or a mirror could have a key hidden behind it.
 - Time needed, starting gold ,starting room and all other maze features are specified in the chosen map along with the exact structure of the maze.
-- The goal of the game is to get your character out of the maze to the "END" room on time.
+- The goal of the game is to get your character out of the maze to the end room on time.

 - **Choosing the map**: When you first open the game, it will ask you to choose a map.
-    - There are two predifined maps; hard and medium, you can choose either one of them
+    - There are two predefined maps; hard and medium, you can choose either one of them
     - You can also choose custom, which is an almost empty map, that you can define yourself, more on this below
     - You can also choose any map name if you already create one with that name in folder "json", more on this below